The physics of condensed matter in the cosmos

 Thesis Supervisor: Ralf Siebenmorgen

-Polarised light is one relative unexplored window to the universe and its study will boost our understanding in the composition and structure of various object types from star formation, proto-planetary disk formation, debris disk to the death of the stars and supernovae, and more general of the diffuse ISM or extra-galactic objects such as starburst galaxies, active galactic nuclei and gamma ray bursts.
-Recent advances in computer technology enables the use of efficient Monte Carlo (MC) techniques to study the transport of radiation in arbitrary three dimensional geometry (Heymann & Siebenmorgen 2012) of dusty objects as such mentioned before.
+Photons are scattered, polarised, absorbed, or re-emitted by dust particles during their travel through the cosmos from origin to our detectors.
+Dust confuses our available information of the composition and structure of various object types such as star forming regions, proto-planetary or debris disks, the end-phases and death of the stars or supernovae, and more so, of extra-galactic objects, starburst galaxies, active galactic nuclei, gamma ray bursts and more general the inter-stellar or extra-galactic medium.
+Recent advances in computer technology enables the use of efficient Monte Carlo (MC) techniques to study the transport of radiation in arbitrary three-dimensional geometry for polarised or unpolarised light through a dusty medium.